elastic/e2e-testing/e2e/_suites/fleet/README.md

 1. Install runtime dependencies as Docker containers via Docker Compose, happening at before the test suite runs.
 These runtime dependencies are defined in a specific `profile` for Fleet, in the form of a `docker-compose.yml` file.
 1. Execute BDD steps representing each scenario.
 Each step will return an Error if the behavior is not satisfied, marking the step and the scenario as failed, or will return `nil`.

-## Known Limitations

-Because this framework uses Docker as the provisioning tool, all the services are based on Linux containers.
-That's why we consider this tool very suitable while developing the product, but would not cover the entire support matrix for the product: Linux, Windows, Mac, ARM, etc.

-For Windows or other platform support, we should build Windows images and containers or, given the cross-platform nature of Go, should add the building blocks in the test framework to run the code in the ephemeral CI workers for the underlaying platform.

 ## Running against remote Docker

 This framework supports running tests against a remote docker daemon.
 To enable this feature a passwordless ssh key is required for unattended test runs.
 To run the test against a remote docker the environment variable **DOCKER_HOST** should be set, for example: